scottgs/ML_DataAugmentation/cross-folds/tenfold/README.md

-# WARNING - THESE ARE OLD AND MIGHT NOT WORK
+# WARNING

+These scripts may or may not work.